xiaobai-sky/claude-hackathon-architecture-book/ZhuTu_ZhuJi_Architecture.md

 V3.0 made the decisive architectural shift: move the entire system inside Claude Code as an MCP plugin, and replace heterogeneous models with deeply differentiated role definitions on a single model family.

 **What it got right:** The plugin architecture.
 The local state machine.
 The structured JSON blueprint format.
 The P0/P1/P2 audit severity system with machine-verifiable PASS conditions.
-All retained in V4.0 without modification.
+All retained without modification through V5.0.

 **What it got wrong — three things:**